-ROOM FOR ADDITIONAL TRAINING COORDINATION AND PRIORITIZATION

-Learnings Police officers are mandated to have 40 hours of training, but the types of training provided are decided by the chief of police.
-Budgetary constraints also affect the types of training provided, especially for rural institutions that need to travel to Salt Lake City or out of state.
-While some training is common across all institutions (e.g., firearms), more specialized training (e.g. racism and bias) is desired, but with the recognition that more training time equates to less time in the field with students.
+ROOM FOR ADDITIONAL TRAINING COORDINATION AND PRIORITIZATION D.E.I.
+A PRIORITY BUT A STRONGER, MORE UNIFIED VISION IS NEEDED Police officers are mandated to have 40 hours of training, but the types of training provided are decided by the chief of police.
 Across most institutions, diversity and inclusion is being reviewed and discussed.
 Many even recognize that it is a priority and additional work needs to be done.
+Learnings Budgetary constraints also affect the types of training provided, especially for rural institutions that need to travel to Salt Lake City or out of state.
 However, the level of coordination with public safety varies widely across the institutions.
 In some cases the department of public safety is an integral part of the diversity and inclusion committee, in other cases they have no involvement, and police officer training around racism and bias varies significantly.
+3 While some training is common across all institutions (e.g., firearms), more specialized training (e.g. racism and bias) is desired, but with the recognition that more training time equates to less time in the field with students.
 Given the discussions, there is a need for a clearer, more established vision for what success looks like across the system.
-Quotes "Training is dependent on budget, which is small.
+"Training is dependent on budget, which is small.
 We try to get as much specialized training as possible, but I think, for us, we would love to have money to send people to specialized trainings.
 Racism and bias would be fantastic.
 Having those trainings would be helpful."
 "We cover diversity and equity [in our training] a lot.
 We met with the Black Lives Matter group on campus and everything that was asked was already being done.
 We just focused on showing students what we train on."
-"Caliber Press is a leading trainer; we had them come to campus several weeks ago to help us with implicit bias and community integration training."
+Quotes "Caliber Press is a leading trainer; we had them come to campus several weeks ago to help us with implicit bias and community integration training."
 "Our officers get some [racism and bias] training as a part of that 40 hours.
 There is a video training.
 We can and/or will get this."
 "40 hours is the bare minimum.
 I want them to get close to 100 to 200 hours in a year."
-"I was just made the Diversity Coordinator...it's brand new for me and for the college.
+"I was just made the Diversity Coordinatorit's brand new for me and for the college.
 No training or initiatives have been set up for that until now."
 "Financial burden is high; we use online resources to meet needs.
 Specific training for officers is minimal and it costs a lot of money."
 "We have one diversity and inclusion coordinator.
 She reports to the VP of student services.
 We have an annual diversity training."